-Q: Hasn’t the Township always had a stormwater system?
+Q. Hasn’t the township always had a stormwater system?
 Nothing has changed on my property.
-Why will I be charged now when I haven’t been in the past?
+Why will I be charged now when I haven’t paid in the past?

-Q: Why not just include the stormwater program costs in our property taxes?
+Q. Why not just include the stormwater program in cost in our property tax?

 A: The stormwater fee will be billed quarterly.
 The first fee would appear as a separate charge in the January 2019 sewer bill.
 Property owners not connected to the public sewer would receive a standalone bill.